 2- Visit Göreme The Open Air Museum

-Göreme Open Air Museum, which has been on UNESCO’s World Heritage List since 1985, is among the most important and most visited open-air museums in Cappadocia and Turkey.
+Göreme Open Air Museum, on UNESCO’s World Heritage List since 1985, is among Cappadocia and Turkey’s most important and most visited open-air museums.
 The region has a fascinating atmosphere.
 Several travel magazines have chosen Göreme as one of the most magical villages in the world for a good reason.
 Don’t miss visiting it on your next trip to Cappadocia.

 3- Explore The Underground Cities

-Cappadocia’s underground cities were designed to be not visible from the outside.
-It was built to hide from the unfairness, persecution, and injustice of the people living here, especially from the Roman Empire, and became a settlement of thousands of people.
+Cappadocia’s underground cities were designed to be invisible from the outside.
+They were built to hide from the unfairness, persecution, and injustice of the people living here, especially from the Roman Empire, and became a settlement of thousands of people.

-When you think about the design and view of that cities, you absolutely will be You will be surprised and ask how the construction was done despite the lack of any technology or architectural development at the time, how this extraordinary place was built and how the people lived here is truly remarkable.
+When you think about the design and view of that city, you will absolutely be surprised and ask how the construction was done despite the lack of any technology or architectural development at the time.
+How this extraordinary place was built and how the people lived here is truly remarkable.
 It arouses admiration for those who come here.

 In the underground cities, there are many living quarters such as barns, kitchens, wineries, living rooms, burial chambers, churches, food storage areas, cellars and water wells.

-There are about 200 underground cities, that’s a high number.
-It is one of the essential pieces of evidence of the extraordinary life and history that went on here in its time.
+There are about 200 underground cities, which is a high number.
+They are essential evidence of the extraordinary life and history that went on here in their time.
 Only a few of these underground cities are open to visitors.
 Kaymaklı and Derinkuyu Underground Cities rank first among the most visited in Cappadocia.
-Certainly it should be among the things one sees once in a lifetime and be on the list of the Top 10 Things to do in Cappadocia.
+Indeed, they should be among the things one sees once in a lifetime and be on the list of the Top 10 Things to do in Cappadocia.

 Kaymaklı Underground City